juanantonio284/notes_on_writing/miscellaneous/publishing_terminology_1.md

 <!-- END ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
-## What is proofreading?
+## Proofreading

 After material has been copy-edited, the publisher sends it to a designer or typesetter.
 Their work is then displayed or printed, and that is the **proof**—proof that it is ready for publication.

 **Proofreading** is the quality check and tidy-up.
 Proofreading is often 'blind'–the proof is read on its own merits, without seeing the edited version.
 (In general, the copy-editing stage takes place before the proof stage, and the proof-reading takes place after.)

 A **proofreader** looks for consistency in usage and presentation, and accuracy in text, images and layout, but cannot be responsible for the author's or copy-editor's work.
 The proofreader's terms